Prepare and practice giving a presentation to a policymaker on a topic of interest

 Policymakers serve their constituents, but not all constituents have their voices heard.
 Additionally, policymakers do not have time to keep up-to-date on the latest research in every field.
 This is where advocates and lobbyists step in.

 Advocates work for non-profit groups, special interest groups, companies or industries and give voice to those they represent at the state or federal levels.
 Advocates study the latest research and meet with important stakeholders to determine policy needs and priorities.
 Advocates can express support/opposition for legislation to the legislators in person or in a letter, on social media, or in press-releases and other news outlets.
 They can also suggest legislation to policy makers and even be co-authors on legislation.

-- Find a topic of interest or bill that relates to your research (optionally, complete the Data Collection for Advocacy Groups job simulation).
+- Find a topic of interest or bill that relates to your research

 - Thoroughly research the subject by doing interviews and consulting the literature.

 - After researching, advocates often publish position statements and fact sheets about a bill.
 For more on this, complete the Creating a Fact Sheet job simulation.

 - Present during a legislative visit.
 Take the fact sheet and supporting information to express support or opposition to a bill in person to a legislative member or staff.
 Policymakers pay particular attention to constituents and organizations that visit them to express their views in person.
 Policymakers will use this information in deciding how a bill will affect the people and thus, how they should vote on it.

 Task 1: Find and research a bill